 Approach to take: Don’t just give a basic answer, such as ‘with my friends’ – this says nothing.
 Instead, explain why you feel that way, how you fit into that group and how that reflects on your personal qualities.

 Think about a circumstance that might relate to a situation at EY.
 For example, some client engagements will involve the process of due diligence, something any aspiring auditor will need to know all about.
 Researching, analysing and being able to break complex information down into usable segments will all be essential – so you have to ask yourself, ‘When have I done that, and do I feel as though those are my natural strengths?’

-EY question: When are you at your best?
+EY interview question 4: When are you at your best?

 Approach to take: Not to be confused with ‘most like yourself’ – indeed, many people are at their best when taken out of their comfort zone and forced to address things that go against who they inherently are.

-Given that your final partner interview comes as part of the assessment centre, you could even take the lead from your assessment centre task and identify your strengths either by highlighting what you naturally did well in the task or, if you found the task difficult, by comparing this with a task where you felt comfortable.
-Perhaps you mediated between two people with differing ideas on the task – did you do so because of who you naturally are?
-Remember to relate back to other experiences; don’t rely on the assessment centre task alone.
+Given that your final interview comes after the EY Experience Day, you could even take the lead from your assessment centre activities and identify your strengths either by highlighting what you naturally did well or, if you found any of the tasks difficult, by comparing this with a task where you felt comfortable.
+Perhaps you mediated between two people with differing ideas – did you do so because of who you naturally are?
+Remember to relate back to other experiences; don’t rely on the assessment centre activities alone.

-EY question: How can you capitalise on your strengths more?
+EY interview question 5: How can you capitalise on your strengths more?